Property tax changes from 1 January 2006

 percent.

-19 percent VAT, but they would continue to be subject to the 11 percent
+by the 19 percent VAT, but they would continue to be subject to the

-transfer tax.
-The same tax would apply to older properties, built before
+11 percent transfer tax.
+The same tax would apply to older properties,

-scrapped.
-Instead, buyers would pay a one percent tax in the form of a
+be scrapped.
+Instead, buyers would pay a one percent tax in the form

-would have a diminishing rate, set against the number of years the
+2006, would have a diminishing rate, set against the number of years

-property was held by the seller.
-If a seller chooses to part with his
+the property was held by the seller.
+If a seller chooses to part with

-property after less than 5 years of ownership, he would be taxed 20
+his property after less than 5 years of ownership, he would be taxed

-percent of the price difference, 15 percent if the ownership period is
+20 percent of the price difference, 15 percent if the ownership period

-from five to 15 years, five percent if he sells after 15 to 25 years of
+is from five to 15 years, five percent if he sells after 15 to 25 years

-ownership.
-There would be no capital gains tax on properties owned by the
+of ownership.
+There would be no capital gains tax on properties owned

 The bill increases the tax-free portion for inheritances and property

-80,000 euros.
-It also extends the payment period for inheritance taxes
+to 80,000 euros.
+It also extends the payment period for inheritance

 The prospect of the new taxes, which is widely expected to push up

-planning directorates in recent months to apply for building licenses with
+urban planning directorates in recent months to apply for building

-a 2005 date, and even more prospective buyers to real estate agents across
+licenses with a 2005 date, and even more prospective buyers to real

-beleaguered state finances: the increase in real estate transactions is
+state finances: the increase in real estate transactions is increasing

-increasing property tax revenues for 2005 and easing the huge revenue gap
+property tax revenues for 2005 and easing the huge revenue gap that